Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 11. The Reverse Charge Sales List

 RCSLs only apply if you make supplies of mobile phones or computer chips, referred to here as reverse charge sales.
-You must not include supplies of gas, electricity, emissions allowances or telecommunications services.
+You must not include supplies of gas, electricity, emissions allowances, telecommunications services or renewable energy certificates

 If you make reverse charge sales you must notify HMRC and submit regular RCSLs using the RCSL system.
 Your accounts software may have the facility to export the required data, in the required format, for you.
 Alternatively you have the option to key the required information into VAT online.